KhizarAziz/C3AE_age_estimation_notebook/README.md

 ## Steps
+Open "C3AE_Notebook_Implementation.ipynb" as a notebook, and start executing each cell step by step. as follows,

 I have divided each part into sections.
 As follows.
 1. Clone repo :  to get the code
 2. Download Datasets :  This will Download datasets and extract into "C3ae_keras/datasets/".
 (Initially contains links of wiki and imdb only, because morph is not publically available)